-After checking head into town for those last-minute essentials and dinner at one of the many restaurants or pubs.
+After checking in, head into town for those last-minute essentials and dinner at one of the many restaurants or pubs.
 After dinner, you could be relaxing in a hot tub and planning your days at the heart of the parks.

 The Golden Hiking Maps map includes maps of Yoho and Glacier National Parks, as well as hikes in and around Golden and Kicking Horse Mountain Resort.
-Find it at the Visitor Info Centre or at other locations in town.
+Find it at the Golden Visitor Centre or at other locations in town.

 Hints & Tips:

 Purchase your Parks pass at the information centres in Field, Rogers Pass or once you arrive in Golden at the Golden Visitor Centre.

 Always carry a first aid kit and bear spray and pack adequate food, water clothing, maps, and gear.

 Get updates on trail conditions from Parks Canada website or visitor information centres.

 Your options include: